faustozamparelli/FITM8/README.md

 ### Task

-1. Open the plan your next workout pane
+1. Open the Create New Run pane
 2. Fill in the informations about your run
-3. Scroll through your next workout card in the home page
+3. Scroll through your next workouts card in the home page

 ### Scenario

 You're a regular runner who wants to plan a 5K run in Villa Borghese next Saturday morning.
 You'd like to invite other runners to join you for motivation and company.
 Use the app to create a new workout event and share it with the community.

-## Testing 2: Fina a suitable partner you would like to join on a run
+## Testing 2: Find a suitable partner you would like to join on a run

 ### Task

-1. Open the search modal view
+1. Open the Discover modal view
 2. Check out the other runnner profile card with his next workout plan
 3. Swipe left/right based on your interest
-4. Match one of them

 ### Scenario